Isotopes of lead: Lead-204, -207, and -208

 204Pb is entirely primordial, and is thus useful for estimating the fraction of the other lead isotopes in a given sample that are also primordial, since the relative fractions of the various primordial lead isotopes is constant everywhere.
 Any excess lead-206, -207, and -208 is thus assumed to be radiogenic in origin, allowing various uranium and thorium dating schemes to be used to estimate the age of rocks (time since their formation) based on the relative abundance of lead-204 to other isotopes.

 207Pb is the end of the actinium series from 235U.

 208Pb is the end of the thorium series from 232Th.
 While it only makes up approximately half of the composition of lead in most places on Earth, it can be found naturally enriched up to around 90% in thorium ores.
 208Pb is the heaviest known stable nuclide and also the heaviest known doubly magic nucleus, as Z = 82 and N = 126 correspond to closed nuclear shells.
 As a consequence of this particularly stable configuration, its neutron capture cross section is very low (even lower than that of deuterium in the thermal spectrum), making it of interest for lead-cooled fast reactors.

+In 2025 a published study suggested that the nucleus of 208Pb is not perfectly spherical as previously believed, but rather is a "prolate spheroid", more commonly described as the shape of a rugby ball.

+Lead-210

+Lead-210 (210Pb) is a radiogenic isotope of lead, found in the decay chain of uranium-238.
+It is a beta emitter with a half-life of 22.20 years.
+In addition to dating recent sediments, 210Pb is widely applied for studying soil erosion and sedimentation dynamics in agricultural and natural environments.
+The unsupported or excess component (210Pbex), derived from atmospheric fallout of radon-222 decay products, accumulates in surface soils and decays with a half-life of 22.3 years.
+Its depth-dependent activity profile enables reconstruction of soil redistribution over the past century.

+Because 210Pb deposition is continuous and globally widespread, the method provides a long-term perspective that complements the medium-term records obtained from anthropogenic radionuclides such as 137Cs.
+It has been used to quantify erosion and deposition rates, assess land degradation, and evaluate soil conservation practices, offering valuable data for geomorphic and environmental research.